xopxe/ros2_sync_time_service_ws/README.md

 ## Install as `systemd` service

 Edit `ros2_sync_time.service` file, set path to this directory in the ExecStart line (just after the `-v`).
-The file is setup to  start the Docker image.
-If you are running ROS 2 nativelly, change the `ExecStart` line.
+The file is set up to  start the Docker image.
+If you are running ROS 2 natively, change the `ExecStart` line.
 You can also change the `ROS_DOMAIN_ID` to match your deployment.

 Then: